-I am sooo excited to introduce you to this Grilled Corn Salad with Cilantro Lime Dressing from Jessica Gavin’s book Easy Culinary Science: For Better Cooking.
-I wouldn’t change one thing about this vibrant, dynamic Corn Salad, even down to the proportions – that’s how much I love this salad – and that’s how much I love Jessica’s Book!
+In my book, all summer potlucks need Baked Beans, Corn Bread, Italian Pasta, Fruit Salad and a dynamite Corn Salad.
+I am soooooo excited to introduce you to such a Corn Salad.
+This Grilled Corn Salad with Cilantro Lime Dressing from is from Jessica Gavin’s book Easy Culinary Science: For Better Cooking and I wouldn’t change one thing about it – even down to the proportions – that’s how much I love this vibrant salad – and that’s how much I love Jessica’s Book!

 Jessica Gavin is a certified culinary scientist who teaches her readers the essential techniques and tips with approachable, delectable recipes and time saving tips (I’ve included her Corn Salad science tips below).
 Each chapter explores the basic concepts of cooking, how different ingredients work together and how heat affects texture.

 In addition to this Grilled Corn Salad Recipe, other recipes include Wok-Fired Orange Garlic Shrimp, Herb Roasted Chicken with Vegetables, Blackened Salmon Tacos, Pan Seared Rib Eye with Miso Butter, Balsamic Roasted Pork Tenderloin, Mushroom Risotto, Lobster Sliders, Nutella Cheesecake Brownies and on and on!